 Strategic marketing planning outlines what marketing tactics you will be doing this year – and how often you will be measuring the results.

 This is key, because great strategic planning includes check-ins to see if you should pivot your strategy or stay the course.
-If your goal is to increase engagement with your target accounts, you may put together an account-based plan between marketing and sales that includes emails, calls and direct mail.
+For instance, if your goal is to increase engagement with your target accounts, you may put together an account-based plan between marketing and sales that includes emails, calls and direct mail.
 However, what if after a month there isn’t any increase in engagement, do you keep doing the same tactics?

 - Day direct mail arrives: Calculate connection with sales